-“At the moment, I live off of dancing like this”, says Pika, a prominent 22-year-old member of the crew.
+“At the moment, I live off of dancing like this,” says Pika, a prominent 22-year old member of the crew.
 “Every now and then I teach some classes or do a few shows with my crew.
 But, regularly, this is it.”
-His most constant dance partner at the traffic lights is 27-year-old Pira (short for “Piranha”), a member of a different crew who got his nickname from his looks.
+His most constant dance partner at the traffic lights is 27-year-old Pira (short for “Piranha”), a member of a different crew whose nickname stems from his looks.
 Much like Pika, Pira has also decided to make a living through b-boying.

 The two break-boys dance for about six hours every day.
-“We spend two hours a day on the traffic light”, explains Pika.
+“We spend two hours a day on the traffic light,” explains Pika.
 “Each one of us makes between Q.90 and Q.125 ($12USD-$16.64USD).”
 On slow days, their earnings can be as low as Q.20 to Q.30 ($2.66USD to $3.99USD) according to Pira.
-“Just enough for food.”
-After dancing at traffic lights, they go have lunch together and take a short break from dancing.
+“Just enough for food,” the b-boys add.
+After dancing at traffic stops, they go have lunch together and take a short break from dancing.

-“Practice goes on from when we finish chilling up until 8PM or 9PM”, continues Pira.
-Both dancers don’t have a particular place where they practice; they often do it at parks along with other crews.
+“Practice goes on from when we finish chilling up until 8PM or 9PM,” continues Pira.
+Both dancers don’t have a particular spot where they practice; they often do it at public parks along with other crews.
 If it rains, practice is cancelled unless someone finds a safe spot to do it.
-“Sometimes we go to the National Palace if it’s raining, but they kick us out after about an hour”, he continues.
+“Sometimes we go to the National Palace if it’s raining, but they kick us out after about an hour,” he continues.

-“At the moment, there’s very little support for our culture”, points out Pika.
+“At the moment, there’s very little support for our culture,” Pika points out.
 “There are no spaces for us, so everyone has to figure out how and where to practice and to perform”.
-The b-boy believes that the lack of support stems from the fact that hip-hop culture, much like gang culture, originated on the streets and the public perceives them as one and the same.
-“They see us and compare us to gang bangers and assume bad things about us.”
+The b-boy believes that the lack of support comes from the fact that hip-hop culture, much like gang culture, originated on the streets and the public perceives them as one and the same.
+“They see us and compare us to gang bangers and assume bad things about us,” he continues.

 The social stigma and the lack of support don’t discourage the young dancers, however.